itkazmi814/MongoDB-Mongoose-Scraping/README.md

 Articles and comments are saved in MongoDB and displayed to the front end using Handlebars and JavaScript/jQuery.

-## Description

-Search for currently trending news based on location and topic.

 ## Functionality

 Search currently trending news via any combination of selecting a topic, clicking a location on the map, or entering into the search bar.
 Click on an article to view the full result.